SNHD-Development/FormSchemaRender/README.md

 		}
 	}

+### CopyValuesFrom Options

+Sometime we might run into billing address and shipping address that a user might have the same values in this field.
+We want to provide the nice UX for our user by adding a button to ask them either this has the same values as previous field.
+By passing, `Options.CopyValuesFrom = "Name of the field that we want to copy data from"`.
+Note: in order to make this work, it must be the same field type.

+	{
+		Name: "MyBillingAddress",
+		Type: "Address",
+		Description: "Your Billing Address"
+	},
+	{
+		Name: "MyShippingAddress",
+		Type: "Address",
+		Description: "Your Shipping Address",
+		Options: {
+			CopyValuesFrom: {
+				Name: "MyBillingAddress",
+				Description: "Is your shipping same as billing address?"
+			}
+		}
+	}

 ### Date Field

 By default `Type = "Date"` will render as DatePicker, However sometime it is very difficult to select birthday with Datepicker, so if you set `Options.Render = "Select"`.
 This will render the date field as select box.